dlr-pa/climaccf/docs/gStarted.rst

     input_dir['path_sur'] =  dir_surface_variables  # Directory for input data provided in single pressure level such as top net thermal radiation at the the TOA

-.. list-table:: Main input prameters required for EnVLiB.
+.. list-table:: Main input prameters required for CLIMaCCF.
    :widths: 30 15 15 15
    :header-rows: 1